 Most people do agree that the only way the Sudden Cardiac Arrest mortality rates will decline is if the community as a whole acknowledges the need for Defibrillators in public spaces and takes action.
 However, the expectation seems to be that ‘someone else’ will step in with the skills, knowledge and equipment to save the day.
+7 in 10 (71%) who are unaware of where a defibrillator is located also admit they’d rely on someone else to know what to do if faced with a first aid incident.
 But that ‘someone else’ should be each and every one of us!

 Next time you’re out in the community, ask yourself and those around you “Is there a Defibrillator nearby?”
 If you can’t find a Defibrillator in those first moments, imagine the chaos if a Sudden Cardiac Arrest occurred.
 It’s not a risk worth taking; if you recognise a shortage of Defibrillators in your community raise your concerns with the appropriate people.

 Speak up, by working together our chances of combating the preventable deaths caused by Sudden Cardiac Arrest will increase dramatically.